Who am I?

 Over the past years I have been working as a chaplain for healh care professionals in the Netherlands, and for women and new born children at King Edward Memorial Hospital and at the Perth Childrens Hospital, both in Perth West Australia.

-I am currently appointed as a research fellow with the section Innovation in Spiritual care of the Radboudumc Research Institute's 'health improvement sciences' in Nijmegen, The Netherlands.
+I am also a research fellow with the section Innovation in Spiritual care of the Radboudumc Research Institute's 'health improvement sciences' in Nijmegen, The Netherlands.
 For this I am a) editing a book on meaning of life, spirituality and shared decision making, especially in times of a pandemic for health care professionals in the Radboudumc; and, b) designing a tool to be used by specialists in the consultation room, when hard decisions have to be made.
 The tool will help to included the meaning of life and spirituality of the patient into the process of decision making.

-'Soul and art as spaces for personal transformation in times of suffering due to illness.
+'Art as space for personal transformation in times of suffering due to illness.
 Innovation of spiritual care within health care.'

 I have worked as a researcher at the university (Radboud University Nijmegen) in the Netherlands.
-At the university, I did qualitative research on religion within the public domain; policy for churches and faith-based organisations.
+At the university, I conducted qualitative research on religion within the public domain; policy for churches and faith-based organisations.